FAQs

 I live out of state.
 How can I get my puppy home?

-To ensure the safety, comfort, and emotional health of your puppy, we offer a flight nanny option whenever we can!
+Typically, families will drive by car to our home for puppy pickup.
+If you’re too far for driving, we personally offer a flight nanny option whenever we can!
 Or, we will meet you at our nearest airport — MSP.

 For “Flight Nanny,” I or an immediate family member will personally fly with your puppy as a carry-on pet.
 Your puppy is kept comfortable and secure during the flight until your Doodle meets you at the airport!
 The only additional cost is the price of the round trip ticket for myself and one way for your puppy, usually around $600 in the continental US.
 The Chicago O’Hare airport, Oregon, Washington, New York, Michigan, California, Pennsylvania are common flight destinations to name a few!
 Often families from Wisconsin, North Dakota, South Dakota, and Iowa choose to drive to Minnesota to pick up their puppy.